nilearn/nilearn/doc/glm/second_level_model.rst

 .. topic:: **Page summary**

-   Second level models in Nilearn are used to perform group-level analyses on fMRI data.
-Once individual subjects have been processed in a common space (e.g. MNI, Talairach, or subject average), the data can be grouped and statistical tests  performed to make broader inferences on fMRI activity.
+   Second level models in Nilearn are used to perform group-level analyses on :term:`fMRI` data.
+Once individual subjects have been processed in a common space (e.g. MNI, Talairach, or subject average), the data can be grouped and statistical tests  performed to make broader inferences on :term:`fMRI` activity.
 Some common second level models are one-sample (unpaired or paired) and two-sample t-tests.